FOREX-Dollar falls on rising fears trade war will hit U.S. growth

 By Kate Duguid

-NEW YORK, Aug 12 (Reuters) - Increasing expectations that the U.S.-China trade war will have a negative impact on American economic growth pushed the dollar lower on Monday.
+NEW YORK, Aug 12 (Reuters) - Increasing expectations that the U.S.-China trade war will impact American economic growth pushed the dollar lower on Monday.

-In overnight trade the Japanese yen rose to its highest against the dollar since March 2018 - barring a flash crash in January this year - as investors ramped up bets that the safe-haven currency could gain more if the trade conflict is prolonged.
-By midday in North America, the dollar was 0.34% lower against the yen at 105.30.
+In overnight trade the Japanese yen rose to its highest level against the dollar since March 2018 - barring a flash crash in January this year - as investors ramped up bets that the safe-haven currency could gain more if the trade conflict is prolonged.
+By mid-morning in North America, the dollar was 0.33% lower against the yen to 105.30.

 "The stronger yen was at or near 2019 highs against its U.S. counterpart on prospects of a long drawn-out U.S.-China trade war.
 The longer the trade war drags on, the more likely it would weigh (on) the global outlook and crimp the world economy, a negative for market morale," said Joe Manimbo, senior market analyst at Western Union Business Solutions.